willmorrison1/DART-atmos-corr/tutorials/Band-calculation/README.md

 DFobs <- expand.grid(x = unique(transDF$x), y = unique(transDF$y), value = 300, imgType = "camera", imageNo = 251)
 ```

-The user should also have a spectral response function $R$ that spans the [DART simulation](../DART-simulation) bands.
+The user should also have a spectral response function R that spans the [DART simulation](../DART-simulation) bands.
 It can be sparsely/heterogeneously populated with data and it will be linearly interpolated to exactly match the required bands.

 ```r